toufique-imam/KUET-BUS/README.md

 ### Possible Future Update
 - Search Bar

-- Setting Remainder/Alarm something like this
+- Remainder/Alarm something like this